 Section 1: Annual Meeting

-The annual meeting of the Association, in compliance with state law, shall be held in April at which time the annual election of the Board of Directors shall take place.
+The annual meeting of the association, in compliance with state law, shall be held in April at which time the annual election of the Executive Board shall take place.

 Section 2: Additional Meetings

-Regular meetings of the Association shall be held quarterly at a time and place to be determined by the Board of Directors.
+Regular meetings of the Association shall be held quarterly at a time and place to be determined by the Executive Board.
 Notice of each meeting shall be given at each previous meeting and in the minutes of each meeting which shall be mailed to each member in good standing a minimum of five (5) days prior to the next meeting.
 A quorum shall be those members in good standing present at a regular meeting in order for business to be transacted.

 Section 3: Board Meetings

-The Board of Directors shall meet a minimum of one (1) time per month separately from the general meetings.
+The Executive Board shall meet a minimum of one (1) time per month separately from the general meetings.

 Section 1: Composition of the Board

-The Board of Directors shall consist of a minimum of five members in good standing.
+The Executive Board shall consist of a minimum of five members in good standing.
 In addition, two positions on the Board shall consist of an ex officio position to be held by the Durham Town Manager or his/her designee, and a second to be held by a designated representative of the University of New Hampshire.

 Section 2: Election of the Board

-Elections for applicable Board members to the Board of Directors shall be conducted at the annual meeting in April.
-Except for the transition elections commencing at the Annual Meeting in October 1998, as referenced in Article Four Section 2 of the By-Laws, each member of said Board shall be elected for a term of two (2) years.
-No member may serve for more than two (2) consecutive terms.
+Elections for applicable Board members to the Executive Board shall be conducted at the annual meeting in April.
+Except for the transition elections commencing at the annual meeting in October, 1998, each member of said Board shall be elected for a term of two (2) years.
 The election shall consist of a paper ballot listing all nominated candidates, and each voting member will vote for the applicable open Board positions by a show of hands at the Annual Meeting.
 The candidates with the highest vote totals for the positions that are available shall be considered elected to the Board.

 Section 3: Nominations or declarations of candidacy must be received by the existing Board at least sixty (60) days prior to the election of the Board.